 By 1923, Brach had 4 factories operating at capacity.
-Brach then invested $5 million (Today $68,600,298 dollars) in a new factory, beginning construction in 1921.
-It was built at 4656 West Kinzie Street, and consolidated production into one building.
+Brach then invested $5 million (Today $69 million in a new factory, beginning construction in 1921.
+It was built at 4656 West Kinzie Street and consolidated production into one building.

-At the time, they were producing 127 different varieties of candy and had a capacity of 2,225,000 pounds per week.
+At the time, they were producing 127 different varieties of candy and had a capacity of 2.25 million pounds per week.
 Over the years, this new plant was expanded and investments in new processes and equipment were made, including its own chocolate grinding plant and a large panning operation.

 In 1948, after an electrical spark ignited corn starch, a massive explosion on the plant's third floor killed 11 employees and injured 18.
 Much of the factory's north side was destroyed.
 Reconstruction brought the plant's capacity up to more than 4 million pounds of product per year, and it employed 2,400 workers, in 2,200,000 square feet.